 A guest post by Elizabeth Cruickshank

 Four women, Carrie Morrison, Maud Crofts, Mary Elaine Sykes and Mary Elizabeth Pickup, passed the Law Society’s finals examinations in December 1922.
-Later that month Carrie Morrison became the first woman to be admitted first to be admitted as a solicitor by the Law Society of England and Wales.
+Later that month Carrie Morrison became the first woman to be admitted as a solicitor by the Law Society of England and Wales.
 The other three women, including Mary Elizabeth Pickup, were admitted in January 1923.

 Mary Elizabeth Pickup was born in 1881, the eldest daughter of Joseph McRoberts Snoddy and his wife Sarah Anne Truscott.
 Her family benefited from late Victorian prosperity and social mobility.
 Her labourer grandfather, John Hamilton Snoddy, moved his family from the unhealthy air and poverty of Limehouse in London’s East End to Pembroke Dock, a small but thriving town in West Wales, where her father, determined to make the most of his opportunities, joined the Freemasons, passed examinations to qualify as an engine fitter and eventually became President of the local Pembrokeshire Permanent Building Society.
 He was sufficiently successful to be able to send Mary Elizabeth to the University of Wales in Aberystwyth where she obtained a BA degree, after which she went to work in the offices of Thomas William Pickup, a Birmingham solicitor, whom she married in 1910.